-Choosing a health insurance plan is particularly complicated, especially after the introduction of HSAs.
-People may lack the ability to process information on five critical parameters (premiums, deductibles, coinsurance and copays, out-of-pocket maximum, and HSA funds) that vary across plans and determine costs in each.
-Processing this information is further complicated by uncertain spending, which requires that people calculate a distribution of costs.
-Prior research shows that clarifying these financial consequences helps many consumers avoid dominated plans (Bhargava, Loewenstein and Sydnor 2017, Samek and Sydnor forthcoming).
+We showed above that people report a lack of knowledge of key health insurance parameters.
+Choosing a health insurance plan that includes an HSA requires information on five critical parameters (premiums, deductibles, coinsurance and copays, out-of-pocket maximum, and HSA funds) that vary across plans and determine costs in each.
+Some respondents also report a lack of attention, and processing information about insurance plans is further complicated by uncertain spending, which requires that people calculate a distribution of costs.
+Prior research shows that clarifying these financial consequences helps many consumers avoid dominated plans (Bhargava, Loewenstein and Sydnor 2017, Samek and Sydnor forthcoming).37

-To study the role of complexity in processing health insurance information, the survey included an experimental treatment that varied how information was presented.
+Given the potential importance of complexity in processing health insurance information, the survey included an experimental treatment that varied how information was presented.
 All participants were asked to make a hypothetical choice among the three plans.
-The three plans resembled their actual offerings, with Plan 1 as plan H (high premium and low deductible), Plan 2 as plan M, and Plan 3 as plan L plan (low premium, high deductible, and HSA).
+The three plans resembled their actual offerings, with Plan 1 as plan H (high premium and low deductible), Plan 2 as plan M, and Plan 3 as plan L (low premium, high deductible, and HSA).
 Plan 3 stochastically dominated the other plans, but did not strictly dominate.
 Participants were told that they could expect to spend one of three possible amounts on health care, with a probability attached to each.